Search freeholders' records

-Addresses can be difficult to search because, in some cases, the name of a town is given, but not the street, whereas in others the street name is given, but no town.
+Addresses can be difficult to search because, in some cases, the name of a town is given, but not the street, but in others the street name is given, but no town.

 You may enter more than one search criteria.
-Refining your search is recommended in order to restrict results to a manageable number, e.g. searching simply on surname for 'Wilson' returns in excess of 950 hits, whereas searching for surname 'Wilson' and forename 'Joseph' returns 25 hits.
+Refining your search is recommended in order to restrict results to a manageable number, for example searching simply on surname for 'Wilson' returns more than 950 hits, but searching for surname 'Wilson' and forename 'Joseph' returns 25 hits.

 A 'wildcard' feature has been built into the search facility.
 This feature may help you to find a name or address when you are unsure of the spelling.
 For example, inputting 'Bally' in the address field will retrieve addresses such as Ballymena, Ballymoney, Ballycross.
 The wildcard feature is built into each of the following search fields: